-Shopify's Plummet - Investors Opportunity
+Shopify's Plummet - Investors' Opportunity

 Should readers/investors buy SHOP shares?

-Shopify shares are still relatively expensive-the premium valuation compared to average hasn’t changed much, if at all, because most names in the IT space are down something like the 34% loss which has hit SHOP shares.
-With an EV/S of about 17X, before adjustments (I will explain below), the company’s shares are valued about 30% above average for its growth cohort in the low 40% range - although given recent volatility that percentage can change and has changed on an almost daily basis.
-The company did turn the corner with regards to free cash flow this past year, when that metric reached a 2% margin partially because of the significant growth in stock based comp. and partially because of the exceptionally strong Q4 results.
-But that 2% margin is just average for the company’s growth cohort and I am not sure if it will be maintained-in fact had the pandemic and the economic crisis not supervened, 2020 would have been a year of significant investment for SHOP that might have brought free cash flow margins to zero.
+Shopify shares are still relatively expensive - the premium valuation compared to average hasn't changed much, if at all, because most names in the IT space are down something like the 34% loss which has hit SHOP shares.
+With an EV/S of about 17X, before adjustments (I will explain below), the company's shares are valued about 30% above average for its growth cohort in the low 40% range - although given recent volatility that percentage can change and has changed on an almost daily basis.
+The company did turn the corner with regards to free cash flow this past year, when that metric reached a 2% margin partially because of the significant growth in stock-based comp. and partially because of the exceptionally strong Q4 results.
+But that 2% margin is just average for the company's growth cohort, and I am not sure if it will be maintained - in fact, had the pandemic and the economic crisis not supervened, 2020 would have been a year of significant investment for SHOP that might have brought free cash flow margins to zero.

-The positive case for the shares, at least for me, is that the company continues to dominate its space both through technology/functionality advantages and through marketing which has made the company the de-facto standard for new on-line shopping ventures.
-Most independent/3rd party developers are comfortable with the SHOP platform - in the latest conference call the company had indicated that its population of 3rd party developers had expanded by 1/3rd over the past year, and so, too, are most entrepreneurs these days.
+The positive case for the shares, at least for me, is that the company continues to dominate its space both through technology/functionality advantages and through marketing, which has made the company the de-facto standard for new online shopping ventures.
+Most independent/3rd party developers are comfortable with the SHOP platform - in the latest conference call, the company had indicated that its population of 3rd party developers had expanded by one-third over the past year, and so, too, are most entrepreneurs these days.
 The company has self-evidently been able to monetize that positioning by offering a plethora of additional services such as shipping, payments, capital, and a POS capability.
 The success of these offerings was very visible last quarter and constitutes a major reason to anticipate that the company will achieve stronger growth than some have anticipated for years into the future.

-But a significant component of the positive case is the company’s foray into fulfillment, both through its internally developed solution but also through the opportunities that are being created through the acquisition of 6 River Systems.
+But a significant component of the positive case is the company's foray into fulfillment, both through its internally developed solution and through the opportunities that are being created through the acquisition of 6 River Systems.
 I do not want to suggest that I have some specific knowledge of what the cadence of revenue growth might be for Shopify fulfillment services.
-When the company announced the outline of its plan in this space last June, the announcement lead to a noticeable appreciation in the shares in the following two months.
-I will simply note here that fulfillment is a very large potential market, and that Fulfillment by Amazon is a key part of that business model.
+When the company announced the outline of its plan in this space last June, the announcement led to a noticeable appreciation in the shares in the following two months.
+I will simply note here that fulfillment is a very large potential market, and that Fulfillment by Amazon (NASDAQ:AMZN) is a key part of that business model.
 See this link to a 3rd party market research firm as to market size.
-That's the TAM for what Shopify intends in this space is perhaps larger as it includes more components including robotics.
+That's the TAM for what Shopify intends in this space is perhaps larger as it includes more components, including robotics.
 No doubt this initiative will be retarded by the impact of the virus - but again, this is an article dealing with a recommendation based on what the author foresees after the end of the virus and its impacts on the world economy.

-Try as I might, I cannot make the numbers “come out” in terms of saying the shares are a must buy at current levels, both absolute and relative.
+Try as I might, I cannot make the numbers "come out" in terms of saying the shares are a must buy at current levels, both absolute and relative.
 But I am inclined to believe they will produce positive alpha once the impact on the economy of Covid-19 recedes.
 From a quantitative point of view that is, because the initiatives this company has invested in over some period of time are starting to bear fruit and are likely to lead to faster growth than the company had been forecasting and that analysts had been estimating before the impact of the economy upended all estimates.
-But beyond that, no one can readily know just how much Shopify’s fulfillment network will contribute to growth.
-It is really far to soon to try to evaluate the value of the fulfillment capability to the overall franchise.
+But beyond that, no one can readily know just how much Shopify's fulfillment network will contribute to growth.
+It is really far too soon to try to evaluate the value of the fulfillment capability to the overall franchise.

 It may seem heretical to say this, but this writer, after years of experience, might suggest to readers that in a situation like this, one is required to forsake simple quantitative valuation parameters in trying to establish a recommendation.
 Most institutions I have dealt with over the years will establish their portfolios with core positions in mind, and these core positions offer institutions some hard to quantify advantages as investments such as execution capability, a visionary management, business consistency, transparency, a sound strategy and leadership in their space.
-These factors simply can’t be accurately translated into either a long-term growth rate forecast, or to a specific free cash flow margin expectation.
-That is why it is possible for two writers on SA to publish articles on the same subject, Slack, on the same day with one finding the shares over-valued by 34% and the other believing the shares to have 54% upside.
-About the best I can do is to suggest that the aggressive reversion to mean estimates for SHOP’s hyper-growth will prove to be inaccurate.
+These factors simply can't be accurately translated into either a long-term growth rate forecast, or to a specific free cash flow margin expectation.
+That is why it is possible for two writers on SA to publish articles on the same subject, Slack (NYSE:WORK), on the same day with one finding the shares over-valued by 34% and the other believing the shares to have 54% upside.
+About the best I can do is to suggest that the aggressive reversion to mean estimates for SHOP's hyper-growth will prove to be inaccurate.

 With these qualitative factors in mind, the 30% premium that the SHOP shares currently command in terms of notional valuation in their space would seem likely justified.
 I do not own SHOP shares at this moment, and buying them will be an opportunistic exercise in my portfolio.
 Not all readers like trying to square circles or use qualitative measures to account for what might be conceived to be valuation anomalies.
 But my guess is that looking out over a reasonable time scale, SHOP shares are going to achieve positive alpha and return to what might seem to many to be hyper-elevated valuation.

 Needless to say, at this point, the forward calculation of EV/S will wind up being higher, and cash flow may be less than what I have projected.
-The company has preannounced that Q1 will see numbers that were within or above the guidance range, but the next 2 quarters will certainly see some sales impact compared to the still unchanged consensus revenue estimates (other than those of RJ at this point), and I have no better crystal ball with regards to the precise shape of the recovery in the economy which I hope will start before the end of Q3 than anyone else-and the economy has to be far more benign than its current position to reignite growth for Shopify.
+The company has preannounced that Q1 will see numbers that were within or above the guidance range, but the next 2 quarters will certainly see some sales impact compared to the still unchanged consensus revenue estimates (other than those of RJ at this point), and I have no better crystal ball with regards to the precise shape of the recovery in the economy which I hope will start before the end of Q3 than anyone else - and the economy has to be far more benign than its current position to reignite growth for Shopify.

 But I left my forecast numbers in place, simply because they present a guide to relative valuation.
 What has and will happen to Shopify in terms of its operational performance will happen to most other vendors besides a fortunate few whose focus is in the work-at-home, or cyber security areas.
 And when the recovery comes, the same phenomenon will lift all boats.
-As to my 3 year growth estimate of 42% - I think it remains as likely today as it was 2 months ago.
-The economic impact of the virus is a one time event and will not change the propensity of people to buy on the web or the other factors that animate SHOP’s demand.
+As to my 3-year growth estimate of 42% - I think it remains as likely today as it was 2 months ago.
+The economic impact of the virus is a one time event and will not change the propensity of people to buy on the web or the other factors that animate SHOP's demand.

 Just to be clear, Shopify gets around 64% of its revenues from what it calls Merchant Solutions, and those revenues are mainly driven by the level of Gross Merchandise Volume transacted on the platform.
-No one imagines that Shopify’s sellers have not been disrupted by the economic turmoil engendered by the Covid-19 pandemic.
-Just how much their volume has dropped is not knowable at this point - Shopify’s terse notification last week was mum on any specifics.
+No one imagines that Shopify's sellers have not been disrupted by the economic turmoil engendered by the Covid-19 pandemic.
+Just how much their volume has dropped is not knowable at this point - Shopify's terse notification last week was mum on any specifics.
 That said, it is worth noting that while GMV rose by 47% in the last quarter, Merchant Solutions revenue rose by 53%.
-It is that difference which represents the success of the SHOP strategy of selling more services to its base including payments capital and shipping.
-There was a reason for the share price spike in the wake of the company’s quarterly report-and it was seen by this set of statistics.
+It is that difference which represents the success of the SHOP strategy of selling more services to its base, including payments capital and shipping.
+There was a reason for the share price spike in the wake of the company's quarterly report - and it was seen by this set of statistics.

 Taking a look at what SHOP actually reported